PiSupply/PiJuice/Software/README.md

 Modes selection box provides to program IO pin to one of predefined modes:
 * **NOT_USED**: Set IO pin in neutral configuration (passive input).
 * **ANALOG_IN**: Set IO pin in analog to digital converter mode.
 In this mode Value can be read with status function GetIoAnalogInput().
 Pull has no effect in this mode.
 * **DIGITAL_IN**: Set IO pin in digital input mode.
-Pull in this mode cen be set to NO_PULL, PULLDOWN or PULLUP.
+Pull in this mode can be set to NO_PULL, PULLDOWN or PULLUP.
 Use status function SetIoDigitalOutput() to read input value dynamically.
 * **DIGITAL_OUT_PUSHPULL**: Set IO pin in digital output mode with push-pull driver topology.
 Pull in this mode should be set to NO_PULL.
 Initial value can be set to 0 or 1.
 Use status function SetIoDigitalOutput() to control output value dynamically.
 * **DIGITAL_IO_OPEN_DRAIN**: Set IO pin in digital output mode with open-drain driver topology.
 Pull in this mode can be set to NO_PULL, PULLDOWN or PULLUP.
 Initial value can be set to 0 or 1.
 Use status function SetIoDigitalOutput() to control output value dynamically.
 * **PWM_OUT_PUSHPULL**: Set IO pin to PWM output mode with push-pull driver topology.
 Pull in this mode should be set to NO_PULL.
 Period [us] box sets period in microseconds in range [2, 131072] with 2us resolution.
 Set initial duty_circle in range [0, 100].
 Use status function SetIoPWM() to control duty circle dynamically.